How Many Times Can You Take the SAT?

 Set a study schedule.

-Take a moment to make a study schedule that takes you from the present day to the date of the exam.
+Take a moment to make a study schedule that takes you from the present day to the exam date.
 The schedule will help you stay accountable and keep you from cramming for the test.
 Trying to improve SAT scores by studying a day or two before the test usually won’t be as effective as working at it in small pieces over time.

 Consider a study group.

 How are you preparing for the exam?
-If you’re working alone, it might be beneficial to find a study group or consider taking SAT prep classes that are specifically designed to improve test scores.
+If you’re working alone, finding a study group or considering taking SAT prep classes specifically designed to improve test scores might be beneficial.

-Taking the SAT is just one piece of the college application process.
-For further insight, consider taking a free online course, How to Apply for College, offered by the University of Pennsylvania on Coursera.
+You can take the SAT as many times as you’d like, but taking the SAT is just one piece of the college application process.
+For further insight, consider taking a free online course, Applying to US Universities, offered by the University of Pennsylvania on Coursera.
 During the course, you’ll learn how to navigate each stage of the application process.

 Learn more about earning your exam-optional bachelor's degree online from a leading university on Coursera.